hahavguoqu/learning-note/README.md

 # learning-note
-A people learn AI in SEU .
+A people learn AI in SEU.

 I use this to record my learning process and upload my notes here.